Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Overengineering

+We will keep our product robust without overengineering by sticking to SOLID coding principles.
+First we will construct the basic building blocks of our BeezleBop Minigame Arcade, which include the settings, quit, leaderboard, and game loop structure.
+Then we will focus on our minigames, which are all highly modular and exist only in one or a few different contexts.
+Because of this, we can make our code robust without overengineering.

-We have currently created the scope of our project with the 3 month development period in mind.
+We have currently created the scope of our project with the three month development period in mind.
+Because our minigames are simple games for the Player to complete in 5-10 seconds, we can avoid overengineering by sticking to our ideal of simple, short minigames.
 We will tune back certain features if overengineering becomes a factor further into the development process.

 # Build-vs-Buy Decisions